woocommerce/woocommerce/plugins/woocommerce-blocks/docs/designers/theming/README.md

 Block themes can customize those templates in the following ways:

 - It's possible to override the templates by creating a file with the same file name under the `/templates` folder.
 For example, if a block theme contains a `wp-content/themes/yourtheme/templates/single-product.html` template, it will take priority over the WooCommerce default Single Product template.
 - Products by Category, Products by Tag and Products by Attribute templates fall back to the Product Catalog template.
-That means, if a theme provides an `archive-product.html` template but doesn't provide a `taxonomy-product_cat.html` template, the Products by Category template will use the `archive-product.html` template.
+In other words, if a theme provides an `archive-product.html` template but doesn't provide a `taxonomy-product_cat.html` template, the Products by Category template will use the `archive-product.html` template.
+Same for the Products by Tag and Products by Attribute templates.
-- It's possible to create templates for specific products or taxonomies.
+- It's possible to create templates for specific products and taxonomies.
 For example, if the theme provides a template with file name of `single-product-cap.html`, that template will be used when rendering the product with slug `cap`.
 Similarly, themes can provide specific taxonomy templates: `taxonomy-product_cat-clothing.html` would be used in the product category with slug `clothing`.
 - Always keep in mind users can make modifications to the templates provided by the theme via the Site Editor.

 ### Block template parts